area17/twill/docs/.sections/getting-started/configuration.md

 By default, Twill will render Imgix urls with the `https` scheme.
 We do not see any reason why you would do so nowadays, but you can decide to opt-out using the `IMGIX_USE_HTTPS` environment variable or `use_https` configuration option.

-Imgix offers the ability to use signed urls to prevent users from accessing images without parameters or different parameters than the one you choose to use in your own application.
+Imgix offers the ability to use signed urls to prevent users from accessing images without parameters or different parameters than the ones you choose to use in your own application.
 You can enable that feature in Twill using the `IMGIX_USE_SIGNED_URLS` environment variable or `use_signed_urls` configuration option.
 If you enable signed urls, Imgix provides you with a signature key.
 Provide it to Twill using the `IMGIX_SIGN_KEY` environment variable.

 ```bash
 IMGIX_USE_SIGNED_URLS=true